noahdasanaike/instability_forecasting/README.md

 - Oil Rent as % of GDP
 - Oil Rent per GDP Capita
 - GDP per Capita without Oil Rent

+### Other Country-Level Predictors

+These are pulled from various sources:

+- Number of Years in Peace
+- Proportion of Population Not in Working Age
+- Proportion of Population Living in Urban Areas
+- Growth in GDP per Capita (% from Last Year), Oil Rents Only
+- Growth in GDP per Capita (% from Last Year), Oil Rents Excluded

 ### V-Dem: Varieties of Democracy